asrajavel/Interview-Prep/README.md

   - Names of topics studied.
 - Put them in a paper and paste on the wall.
 - It will warn you if you are slowing down.
-- These metrics will be helpful even during the next preparation.
+- These metrics will be helpful for future preparations as well.
 You will now have metrics to compare against.

 ### No e-books, No e-notes
-- I will only study from physical books, no e-books.
+- I will only study from physical books, not e-books.
 - If I want to write some explanation, I write in the book itself.
 - Any other notes I want to make, I write in a physical notebook.
 - If I want to remember something, it goes to Anki. (see the next section)
 - With digital notes, I end up spending most of the time in formatting and organizing the notes.
 - I write in A4 size with 0.7mm mechanical pencil.
 - A4 size has very good height and breadth especially.
-I spiral bind around 50 sheets of A4 size and use it as a notebook.
+I spiral-bind around 50 A4 sheets and use them as a notebook.
 - With pencil, you can make diagrams easily and you can make corrections easily, unlike pens.
-- When reading a material, if you get some doubts on something, don't start googling it.
+- When reading a book, if you have doubts about something, don't start Googling it.
 Just write it down in the notebook.
 You can google it at the end.
   - Googling in the middle will make you lose focus, and you will end up reading something else.
   - In many cases your doubt will be cleared when you read further.